getsentry/seer/README.md

 Seer is a service that provides AI capabilities to Sentry, running inference on Sentry issues and providing insights to users.

 > 📣 Seer is currently in early development and not yet compatible with self-hosted Sentry instances.
+Stay tuned for updates!

-## Setup for Sentry Employees
+## Setup

-These instructions require access to internal Sentry resources.
+These instructions require access to internal Sentry resources, and are intended for internal Sentry employees.

 ### Prerequisites